TanyaGupta98/Peer_Assigment_Getting_Cleaning_Data/code_book.md

 ## Intro
-The following are the variables descriptions and ad processing varaibles
+The following are the variables descriptions and processing varaibles

 ## Variables Description
 Data read from project data files.
 For description of each data files, refer to README in the project folder.